-The West Highland Way is Scotland’s first official long distance walking route, and its most famous, attracting 15,000 hikers each year!
-It’s also one of the most scenic long distance hikes that I’ve done!
+The West Highland Way is Scotland’s first official long distance walking route.
+It’s also the most famous, attracting 15,000 hikers each year!
+It’s also one of the most scenic long-distance hikes that I’ve done!

 The West Highland Way is a 150 km (95 mile) route completed in 1980.
-It starts just outside of Glasgow, the largest city in Scotland, and finishes at the foot of Ben Nevis, the highest mountain in Scotland in Fort William, known as the adventure capital of Scotland.
+It starts just outside of Glasgow, the largest city in Scotland.
+It finishes at the foot of Ben Nevis, the highest mountain in Scotland.
+It’s near Fort William, known as the adventure capital of Scotland.

 Why I Wanted to Hike the West Highland Way

 It’s not just me who feels that way.
-I recruited my friend and fellow hiker Simon from Wild About Travel in just one Facebook message (click on the link to read her article).
+I recruited my friend and fellow hiker Simon from Wild About Travel.
+It just one Facebook message.
+Click on the link to read her article.
 With its dramatic landscapes, the West Highland Way is practically begging you to hike it.

 Terrain of the West Highland Way